stakater/Playbook/content/processes/bootstrapping/deploying-stakater-stacks.md

 - There are two ways to add the pipeline script:

     1- Add the script given below in Pipeline Script of pipeline configuration.

-    2- Enable the `Pipeline script from SCM` feature, configure it and a `Jenkinsfile` in each stack repository.
-Paste the pipeline script in it.
+    2- Enable the `Pipeline script from SCM` feature, configure it and add a `Jenkinsfile` in each stack repository with the following content.

   ```groovy
     #!/usr/bin/env groovy